unfoldingWord-dev/Resource-Container/docs/linking.rst

     Gen 1:1-3
     gen 1:1 -- not valid

-If the user clicks on one such generated link where the resource container has not yet been downloaded they should be asked if they would like to download it.
-After downloading the resource container they should immediately follow the link.
+If the user clicks on one such generated link where the RC has not yet been downloaded they should be asked if they would like to download it.
+After downloading the RC they should immediately follow the link.

 Example
 ~~~~~~~